Vishal-Isharani/react-material-searchbar/README.md

 # react-material-searchbar
-search bar with debounce functionality designed using material ui
+search bar with debounce functionality and designed using material ui